Go Back

 La Niña occurs when the water near the equator in the Pacific Ocean is cooler than the long-term average for at least three months.
 This is the opposite of El Niño, when water in this region is warmer.
 Both can shape the way storms track across North America.

-Pastelok said that La Niña may not officially develop this winter, but there could be times during the season when the weather patterns act the way they do when La Niña is occurring.
+Pastelok said that regardless of the official status of La Niña, there could be times during the season when the weather patterns act the way they do when La Niña is occurring.
 This includes the warmer weather expected across the southern tier of the country.
 However, if it does develop, La Niña would have a bigger influence on the overall weather patterns throughout the winter.

 Continue Reading: